inventid/maily/README.md

 ### Template components

 Template components are used in rendering the data.
 These are the type of component that you specify in the url endpoint.
-The create a new Template Components, make sure to render your component within `mj-body` tags.
+The create a new Template Components, make sure to render your component within `mjml` and `mj-body` tags.

 ```javascript
 const React = require('react');